eerimoq/pyfuzzer/README.rst

 !!!
 UNDER CONSTRUCTION - DO NOT USE !!!

-Use `libFuzzer`_ to fuzzy-test Python C extension modules.
+Use `libFuzzer`_ to fuzz test Python C extension modules.

 Ideas
 =====

 - Use type annotations for less type errors in generic mutator.

-- Add support to fuzzy test pure Python modules by generating C code from them using Cython.
+- Add support to fuzz test pure Python modules by generating C code from them using Cython.

 Installation